 And I do have to say, these are just completely pointless and non-funny moments.
 Rarely is there a legit funny joke in these cutaways.

 You may be wondering why this format is being used at all.
-Well, like TLK used Hamlet as a template and TLK2 used Romeo and Juliet, this movie is using Rosencrantz and Guilderstern Are Dead, a retelling of Hamlet through the eyes of two dead characters, as its template.
+Well, like The Lion King used Hamlet as a template and The Lion King 2 used Romeo and Juliet, this movie is using Rosencrantz and Guilderstern Are Dead, a retelling of Hamlet through the eyes of two dead characters, as its template.

-I’m also not very keen on reviewing this step by step since the format is so different plus it’s retelling the movie just with jokes and more focus on Timon and Pumbaa.
-So I’ll just break down the major features.
+I’m also not very keen on reviewing this step by step since the format is so different, plus it’s retelling the movie just with jokes and more focus on Timon and Pumbaa.
+So I’ll just break down the major aspects.

 Timon is, as predicted, the one who causes all the trouble in the group and is different from the other meerkats who just want to work.
 He wants a better life in a better home where he doesn’t have to worry about hiding from hyenas and where his life has purpose.

 He has a slightly overbearing mother named ‘Ma’ (A single mother in a Disney movie?
 Wow.) voiced by Julie Cavner IE Marge Simpson and a great uncle named Uncle Max who is Jerry Stiller being every Jerry Stiller role.
 They actually parody the scene where Mufasa shows Simba the Pride Lands by giving the speech and ending it by saying everything the light touches belongs to someone else.